 As I began to reminisce about the man that I was so proud to be born to, I realized that humour was the best way for me to deal with my emotions.
 Remarkably, the biggest source of inspiration was my father himself.
 In the 11 years before my father became bedridden, his energetic spirit disguised the cancer.
 If it weren’t for his appearance of fragility at this point, his charisma would continue to conceal the viciousness within his body.
 The most valuable reflecting I did of my father was of the unconventional upbringing that my sisters and I experienced.

 On drinking: “Look, Dear, I’m not going to tell you not to go out and party, you’re going to do it anyway.
 Just respect yourself, don’t make an ass of yourself, and don’t bitch about your hangover in the morning.
 If you drink too much, the best thing for a hangover is bread.”
-Ironically, I rarely had the desire to party growing up with a grueling 6-hour-a-day swimming schedule.
+Ironically, I rarely had the desire to drink growing up with a grueling 6-hour-a-day swimming schedule.

-On being a scrawny, skinny, boy-shaped swimmer in high school: “Look, Dear, if you’re buying a dress for your prom, don’t be afraid to get something with a nice slit up the side.
+On being a scrawny, skinny swimmer in high school: “Look, Dear, if you’re buying a dress for your prom, don’t be afraid to get something with a nice slit up the side.
 You don’t need to worry about your flat chest because you have nice long legs.”
 My sisters and I learned that by laying our insecurities on the table and focussing on our positive attributes, we could accept ourselves for who we were.

 On sex, with three friends while drinking and playing cards with my father at the cottage: “Look [Kristin].
 And all of you.
 Before you all go away to school, you need to learn about the guys there.
 They’re all assholes.
 You want to know how I know?
 Because I was an asshole too.
 You need to keep a good head on your shoulders.
 All young guys give a shit about is Wham-Bam-Thank-You-Ma’am.
 They don’t even give a shit about giving a girl a fucking orgasm and they don’t even know how!”
 This scene did not embarrass me as it took place when I was seventeen, long after my friends and I had grown to appreciate the uncensored Gord.

 I was not surprised that there were more people at the funeral than could be seated.
-Everyone from the local auto mechanic to the most pretentious man in a business suit was present.
+Everyone from the local auto mechanic to the most pretentious person in a business suit was present.
 The effect my dad had on people transcended society’s stereotypical class boundaries.
 In our tributes, my sisters and I wanted everyone present to walk away with a generous share of his passion, sincerity, and humour.

 The most defining moment of the funeral was my sister Lisa’s liberated version of the uncensored Gord, when she repeated my father’s critique of the movie Risky Business.
 My dad declared that the movie would have been much better if at the end, the father had said, “Sometimes you just have to say ‘What the fuck’” instead of “What the heck,” because using the word ‘heck’ spoiled the whole movie.
 This typical tale of Gord caused even the priest to laugh uncontrollably.
 My family was pleased that throughout our eulogies, everyone present was laughing as loud as they could through their tears.
 We excused people from having to be tactful when they told us “that was the best funeral I have ever been to.”

 To this day, I continue to assess myself on a daily basis to make sure I’m “dealing with things” in a healthy manner.
-In honor of my father, I got the Japanese symbol for “Courage” tattooed on my lower back.
+In honour of my father, I had the symbol for “Courage” tattooed on my lower back.
 Courage is laughter.
 Courage does not judge.
 Courage is confidence.
 Courage was my father.
 My family’s habit of psychoanalysis resulted in my label being “The Strong One, even though she’s the youngest.”
 When you lose a parent at age 20, you begin to understand a ridiculous amount about yourself.
 I know that my father would want me to continue the laughter and the Carpe Diem approach to life that he had.
 After all, if I didn’t, he would kick my ass.